 The type, stage and grade of cancer

 The patient’s overall health

 Descriptions of each treatment option are listed below.

 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment, including possible bowel function, urinary function, and sexual side effects of the specific treatment plan.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery for anal cancer depends on the stage of the cancer.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery for anal cancer may also be performed by a colorectal surgeon, who specializes in surgery on the colon or rectum.

-Anal carcinoma in situ or early-stage cancer can often be treated by removing the abnormal cells and a small area of the surrounding normal tissue, which is called a margin.
-Afterward, patients should receive regular follow-up screening to watch for and remove any new abnormal cells.
+Anal carcinoma in situ or early-stage cancer can often be treated by removing the abnormal cells and a small area of the surrounding healthy tissue, which is called a margin.
+Afterward, patients should regularly receive follow-up screening to watch for and remove any new abnormal cells.